Simple ways Smaller Businesses can do their part for the Environment

 Actively look for ways to do things differently

 Blindly following the crowd is something humans are incredibly good at.
 We all tend to do things simply because everyone else is.
 That can be OK.
 But it is always worth pausing now and again and taking another look at what you are doing.
+Consider implementing a strategy map communication guide to help showcase your business goals for going green and how you intend to get there.
 When you do, often you will realize that there is a greener way to do things.
 Simple changes like letting more people work remotely can make a huge difference, over time.
+For some businesses, this could even extend as far as outsourcing certain jobs to remote workers.
+For instance, a dental practice could employ a dental virtual assistant who has the same specialized knowledge that in-person workers do but will not need to travel.
+This reduces carbon emissions, traffic on the road and helps promote a greener planet.

 Reducing how much you use is the best way to help the planet.
 A lot of people and businesses make the mistake of only monitoring what they throw away or send for recycling.
 This helps, but if you do that really you are just closing the stable door after the horse has bolted.